GoodRequest/passport-jwt-wrapper/README.md

 # Authentication Library
-Developed and used by the GoodRequest s.r.o
+Developed and used by the GoodRequest s.r.o.
+This library should take of the user authentication, specifically:
+- Login
+- Logout
+- Refresh token rotation
+- Reset password

 ## Installation
 `npm i --save @goodrequest/auth`